-Hawai’i state laws restrict the purchase and use of fireworks to specific days and times during the year, including New Yearʻs Day, Chinese (Lunar) New Yearʻs Day, and Fourth of July.
-If you want to set off fireworks outside of these times, you must get the proper license and/or permit.
+Hawai’i state laws restrict the purchase and use of fireworks to specific days and times during the year, including New Year’s Day (January 1), Chinese/Lunar New Year (variable date each year), and Independence Day (July 4).
+If you want to set off fireworks outside of these times, you must get the required license and/or permit.

 In addition, there are restrictions on where you can light off fireworks.
 Listed below are links to some of the laws important to most people who want to set off fireworks, for example at a home party:

 - For basic laws restricting purchase and use, see: https://www.capitol.hawaii.gov/hrscurrent/Vol03_Ch0121-0200D/HRS0132D/HRS_0132D-0003.htm and https://www.capitol.hawaii.gov/hrscurrent/Vol03_Ch0121-0200D/HRS0132D/HRS_0132D-0005.htm

 - For liability issues (especially if you are a homeowner, renter, parent or guardian), see: https://www.capitol.hawaii.gov/hrscurrent/Vol03_Ch0121-0200D/HRS0132D/HRS_0132D-0013.htm and https://www.capitol.hawaii.gov/hrscurrent/Vol03_Ch0121-0200D/HRS0132D/HRS_0132D-0014_0005.htm

 - For more details and the complete list of laws governing fireworks, visit Hawaii HRS 132D.